masterminds-kenya/social_network/README.md

   - [x] Influencer User Table
   - [x] Brand Table
   - [ ] Assume Many-to-Many, decide on fields from insights data.
+  - [?]
+Insight to track time series
+  - [?]
+Post to track different "media" posts.
+  - [ ] Update ON DELETE for the child insights and posts.
 - [x] CRUD methods updated for all models.
 - [ ] Get appropriate data from FaceBook's Graph API stored to the DB.
   - [x] User profile info